pombreda/lepl/doc-src/manual/implementation.rst

 spent in the logic of the trampoline loop is relatively unimportant).

 However, in an attempt to improve performance wherever possible, I have experimented with various approaches to reducing the number of "bounces" made.
-These include calling function--based (those that do not need to evaluate other matcher) directly; flattening nested ``And()`` and ``Or()`` matchers; compiling simple leaf matchers to regular expressions; combining nested transformations.
+These include calling function--based (those that do not need to evaluate other matcher) directly; flattening nested `And()
+<api/redirect.html#lepl.matchers.combine.And>`_ and `Or()
+<api/redirect.html#lepl.matchers.combine.Or>`_ matchers; compiling simple leaf
+matchers to regular expressions; combining nested transformations.

 These are all relatively easy to implement using introspection of the matcher DAG (see below).